shs-math-magazine/2025/README.md

 - The Principle of Least Action by Daniel Ge ('27)
 - Applied Celestial and Mathematical Concepts in Indigenous Scientific Knowledge by Neil Dutta ('27)
 - Colliding Computation of Pi by Aiden Liang ('26)

+## Access

+You can either read [the published version](https://github.com/shs-math-magazine/2025/published.pdf) or the magazine or review the [$\LaTeX$ source code](https://github.com/shs-math-magazine/2025/source/main.tex).

 ## Contributors